-Regulatory agencies will continue to be kept informed of any significant milestones or changes in remedial system operations.
+Responsibility for data collection and other activities that were previously conducted by Metric has been taken over by SSP&A effective June 1, 2011.
+The USEPA and the NMED will continue to be kept informed of any significant milestones or changes in remedial system operations.
 The goal of the systems will continue to be the return of the contaminated groundwater to beneficial use.